Thursday 6 July 2023

 LVC's are a simple contract similar to a mortgage.
 An LVC is an agreement made between the government and the property owner, to collect the rental value of a property in exchange for the existing or potential mortgage debt on the property.
 Eventually, when the policy is successfully adopted at scale, tax liability can be reduced to the extent of the remaining LVC revenue, to complete a virtuous economic circle for the nation.

 LVC's are designed to give homeowners an alternative to a mortgage, with cheaper monthly payments.
-Unlike the alternatives, the LVC presents an adoption opportunity which retains systemic stability of the nations financial infrastructure and eases the difficult to control the effects of central bank fiscal and monetary policy.
+Unlike the alternatives, the LVC presents an adoption opportunity which retains systemic stability of the nations financial infrastructure and eases the difficult to control effects of central bank fiscal and monetary policy.
 A neat side effect is that the potentially enormous revenue from LVC's can be used for public purposes rather than as an economically destructive income for a commercial bank or homeowner.

 Please browse the following briefing examples to see how it might play out for you as a homeowner or business person.
-Or even politician looking to get more out of the system for their constituents and onto the housing ladder with the more positive supplemental effects for the the nation and the party.
+Or even a politician looking to get more out of the system for their constituents and onto the housing ladder with the more positive supplemental effects for the the nation and the party.